 Up until a few years ago, the inefficiency of EHR systems was a constant source of frustration for physicians.
-It led them to work extra hours,taking up a significant amount of their night time and even forced them to stay at work on weekends.
+It led them to work extra hours,taking up a significant amount of their time.
+In some cases, forcing them to stay at work late or come in on the weekends.

 In one healthcare facility, this burnout sparked talks between the physicians and the management.
 Soon, they started considering solutions to improve the user experience with EHR systems.

 After deliberating different solutions, they went ahead with a voice-based solution: Yale integrated speech recognition functionality into their EHR system.
 In a short period, it decreased the time required by clinicians and physicians for completing and closing encounters by up to 50%.

 Hence, the Yale Medicine study concluded that speech recognition tools are effective enough to reduce a lot of hours of time from a physician’s shift, enabling them to focus on medical care, instead of getting bogged down by documentation.

 Another study in 2018 by KLAS revealed that embracing speech recognition increased the overall productivity to a considerable extent.
 It took clinicians a lesser amount of time to finish their reports as speech recognition technology allowed them to prioritize their patients’ treatment.

 The outcomes of these studies haven’t gone unnoticed.
 Conventional dictation is gradually getting replaced by speech recognition technology in healthcare information systems around the world.
 They are the key to minimizing transcription costs.
 According to some estimates, speech recognition can save up to $30,000 every year in transcription costs alone.